cello-ben/bprintf/README.md

 `%R` - Prints the decimal representation of a Roman numeral from a string literal or char pointer.

+# Building

+The Pico SDK has a most unwieldy build system, based upon CMake.
+Once set up, though, it is relatively straightforward to use with VS Code.

+First, clone the project and open it up in VS Code.
+Then, you can install the Raspberry Pi Pico extension.

 # Freestanding

 This is designed to be built without libc and be bundled up in a tiny package.
 However, at least for the time being, I am using `stdarg.h` and `limits.h`, based upon [this link](https://wiki.osdev.org/Implications_of_writing_a_freestanding_C_project#Headers_available_as_of_C89), helpfully given to me by a kind Redditor.